 prophecy through a relationship to the Divine characterized by absolute submission and mission.

-St Teresa of Avila wrote the seminal book Las Moradas in 1577 as guide for spiritual development.
-She was Catholic nun who wrote of practical ways of prayer, as a journey of faith, to achieve union with God.
-It mirrored her own ascension and unity with the Godhead through a life of contemplation, prayer and service in a Carmelite Monastery in Avila, Spain.
-Teresa wrote of seven dwelling places, mansions, or stages each one of us would have to undergo towards a mystical embrace within God.
+St. Teresa of Avila wrote the seminal book Las Moradas in 1577 as a guide for spiritual development.
+She was a Catholic nun who wrote of practical ways of prayer, as a journey of faith, to achieve union with God.
+It mirrored her own ascension and unity with the Godhead through a life of contemplation, prayer, and service in a Carmelite Monastery in Avila, Spain.
+Teresa wrote of seven dwelling places, mansions, or stages each one of us would have to undergo toward a mystical embrace within God.

-In a similar vein Gregory Palamas, a fourteenth century Eastern Orthodox theologian, drew a distinction by saying that God was unknowable in His essence except through His energies.
-Although he himself didn’t explain succinctly about these energies, he described the external manifestation of Spirit, Grace or Ruh (Arabic) or Ruach (Judaic) upon people and the effect it had on them.
+In a similar vein Gregory Palamas, a fourteenth-century Eastern Orthodox theologian, drew a distinction by saying that God was unknowable in His essence except through His energies.
+Although he himself didn’t explain succinctly about these energies, he described the external manifestation of Spirit, Grace, or Ruh (Arabic) or Ruach (Judaic) upon people and the effect it had on them.
 He did not externalize God’s Spirit, emphasizing that these were of God, but made it separate from the Trinity.
-In a similar vein, Nikitas Stithatos took an approximation of both Kabbalistic and Pythagorean decades and introduced the Platonic model of emanation with its roots in St Dionsios the Areopagite’s concatenation.
+In a similar vein, Nikitas Stithatos took an approximation of both Kabbalistic and Pythagorean decades and introduced the Platonic model of emanation with its roots in St Dionysius the Areopagite’s concatenation.

 Left: the mansion with its various levels or niches and staircases (bridges).

-In traditional systems of medicine (TM) the physician, prescriber or healer, it is supposed, acted from a teleological (i.e. nature has goals or an outcome, a reason for its existence) framework, rather than a reductionist model of healing.
+In traditional systems of medicine (TM) the physician, prescriber, or healer, is supposed, to act from a teleological (i.e. nature has goals or an outcome, a reason for its existence) framework, rather than a reductionist model of healing.
 They supposed that the ‘thing’ that had malfunctioned had a final cause, and thus they looked at the overall reason for failure rather than a localized misfortune.
 The elements of the caduceus were the key ingredients for health and for spiritual growth, once the icon was decoded and understood.
-The caduceus, as an emblem or mythic icon, drives the point home: that the physician or priest was the original thinker to whom people turned to.
+The caduceus, as an emblem or mythic icon, drives the point home: that the physician or priest was the original thinker to whom people turned.

 We can observe the body as a series of systems creating a holarchy.
 Each system is as valuable as the one that precedes it and the one that supports it.
-For example: a neutron, quark or electron creates atoms.
+For example: a neutron, quark, or electron creates atoms.
 These atoms are part of molecules, which form the ground substance of an organelle that lives within a cell.
-These cells form tissue within an organ that is part of a system (respiratory, excretory) within an organism, that is part of a population (of humans) that form a community.
+These cells form tissue within an organ that is part of a system (respiratory, excretory) within an organism, that is part of a population (of humans) that forms a community.
 Communities exist within an ecosystem in a particular niche or biome, that is are part of a larger biosphere.
-In a sense this is the reverse classification system known as the Great Chain of Being , that starts from God and is ordered and ranked all the way through the simple classification of the four kingdoms; human, animal, vegetal and mineral or matter.
+In a sense, this is the reverse classification system known as the Great Chain of Being, which starts from God and is ordered and ranked all the way through the simple classification of the four kingdoms; human, animal, vegetal, and mineral or matter.
 Ernst Schumacher was a notable scientist (amongst many others in the same vein) who asked science to reassess the value of the great chain of being.
 He looked at the four kingdoms and noted that there were critical differences between the four levels.
-Between matter and the vegetal is life, between vegetal and animal is consciousness, and between animal and human is self consciousness, and that these differences are ontological in essence.
+Between matter and the vegetal is life, between vegetal and animal, is consciousness, and between animal and human is self-consciousness, and these differences are ontological in essence.

 ‘Mineral’ = m (contains matter)